Basics

 Focus groups

 Focus groups are similar to interviews except that multiple respondents talk simultaneously with the interviewer.
-Like with interviews, qualitative data from focus groups can be found in transcripts or multimedia recordings.
+Similarly to interviews, qualitative data from focus groups can be analyzed from transcripts or multimedia recordings.
 The recordings can have significant value for qualitative research because they can capture how focus group respondents interact or collaborate.

 Observations

 An observational research method can conduct data collection on a particular social phenomenon in a less controlled environment than where interviews or focus groups would be conducted.
-Qualitative methods in the field can help researchers who want to see the social world outside of a confined experiment.
-Researchers can collect various forms of data, such as recordings or transcripts of audio or video, the observers' field notes, and photographs.
+Collecting such naturalistic qualitative data in the field can help researchers who want to see the social world outside of a confined experiment.
+Researchers can collect various forms of data, such as audio or video recordings, the observers' field notes, and photographs.
 The type of research you want to conduct will help you determine which data collection methods to employ.

 Document analysis